-When Bill Belsey, creator of a website to fight traditional bullying, coined the term ‘cyberbullying’ in 1998, even he wouldn’t have envisaged the transformation that the internet and electronic devices would undergo in next two decades and the frequency with which ‘cyberbullying’ would be used as a topic of serious concern for the younger generation.
+When Bill Belsey, creator of a website to fight traditional bullying, coined the term ‘cyberbullying’ in 1998, even he wouldn’t have envisaged the transformation that electronic devices would undergo in the next two decades.
+Nor would he imagine the frequency with which ‘cyberbullying’ would be used as a topic of serious concern for the younger generation.

 A cyberbully is someone who harasses you using a digital device such as a computer, a mobile phone, or a tablet.
 Harassment is perpetrated in many different ways: through text messages, applications, social media, forums, or interactive games.

 The dissemination of offensive, harmful, false, or cruel information about someone simply for the purpose of humiliating or embarrassing them may constitute cyberbullying.
 The acts in question are often illegal and thus condemned.